dhruv575/enflow/README.md

 The backend includes:
 - Authentication and user management with admin/user roles
 - Department creation and management
-- Workflow definition with data requirements and form management
+- Workflow definition with data requirements and markdown templates
 - Log upload and processing with OCR and LLM-based activity extraction
 - Incident creation and tracking based on log activities
 - Celery task management with Redis for background processing